robjuz/helm-charts/charts/nominatim/README.md

 When importing large extracts (Europe/Planet) the usage of flatnode is recommended.
 Using flatnode with replication enabled requires the usage of a ReadWriteMany volume, because the flatnode file needs to be shared within the pods.
 This also applies when scaling the nominatim deployment.

+### PVC For data

+When importing large extracts (Europe/Planet) there data needed to be downloaded are quite big.
+If you server has not enought disk space to store the data, you can use a dedicated PV for this.

 ### External database support